neuromorphs/NIR/example/spinnaker2/README.md

 SpiNNaker2 is a neuromorphic chip based around a grid of ARM Cortex-M4F processors which are tighly coupled with accelerators and a network-on-chip optimized for, but not limited to transmission of spikes.

-Running this requires the following library and installed SpiNNaker2 hardware: [py-spinnaker2](https://gitlab.com/spinnaker2/py-spinnaker2)
+Running this requires the following library and installed SpiNNaker2 hardware: [py-spinnaker2](https://gitlab.com/spinnaker2/py-spinnaker2).
+Currently the branch `py-spinnaker2_nir` is required.

 Examples:
 * Create a graph first: [generate_model.py](https://github.com/neuromorphs/nir/tree/main/example/spinnaker2/generate_model.py)